kubedb/docs/docs/guides/mysql/custom-rbac/index.md

   deletionPolicy: DoNotTerminate
 ```

-Now, wait a few minutes. the KubeDB operator will create necessary PVC, StatefulSet, services, secret etc. If everything goes well, we should see that a pod with the name `quick-mysql-0` has been created.
+Now, wait a few minutes. the KubeDB operator will create necessary PVC, PetSet, services, secret etc. If everything goes well, we should see that a pod with the name `quick-mysql-0` has been created.

 Check that the statefulset's pod is running